meisterhi/se1-bestellsystem/c4-datafactory/README.md

      * <i>Factory</i> method to create an object of class {@link Customer}
      * from validated parameters.
 The <i>id</i> attribute is internally
      * provided.
 No object is created when arguments are not valid.
-     * @param name single-String name parameter, invalid if null or empty,
+     * @param name single-String name parameter
-     *          example: "Eric Meyer" or "Meyer, Eric"
      * @param contact contact parameter validated as an email address
      *  containing '@' or a phone number, invalid if null or empty
      * @return created {@link Customer} object with valid parameters or empty */ public Optional<Customer> createCustomer(String name, String contact) {
         var nameParts = validateSplitName(name);
         if(nameParts.isPresent()) {
-            long id = customerIdSupplier.next();
+            long id = customerIdPool.next();
             var validContact = validateContact(contact);
             if(validContact.isPresent()) {
                 // only create Customer when all conditions are met